Body Fat Calculator — Estimate Your Body Composition — USA 2026

 Calculate your body fat percentage using the US Navy method.
-Just enter your measurements to get an estimate of your body composition without special equipment.
+Just enter your measurements to get an estimate of your body composition without special.

 Body fat percentage is a more useful health metric than weight alone or BMI because it distinguishes between fat and muscle mass.
 An athletic person weighing 90 kg with 15% body fat is far healthier than a sedentary person weighing 75 kg with 30% body fat even though the first person is heavier.
 The US Navy method provides a reasonably accurate estimate using just neck waist and hip measurements requiring no special equipment.